Skip to content

 Nodes

-Insert SD card into the node and boot it with network connectivity.
+Place SD-Card in the Node and start it with network connectivity.

 Connect to node